lstoex/my-cv/modules_en/professional.typ

   logo: image("../src/logos/angsa.jpg"),
   date: [Apr 2021 - Dec 2023],
   location: [Munich, Germany],
-  description: list(
+  description: "Angsa develops an autonomous trash picking robot for green spaces."+list(
-    [Development of the robot software stack based on ROS2 using Python, C++, and C for micro-ROS.], [Deployment and testing of the robot in simulation and real environment.], [Bachelor thesis in optimal coverage path planning for outdoor navigation.], [Implementation of an intelligent object-picking process for an autonomous trash-collecting robot on ROS2 (python and C++).], [Setup of the CAN network for the driving system of the robot.]
+    [Development of the robot software stack for a wheeled robot based on *ROS2 using Python, C++, and C for micro-ROS.*], [Deployment and testing of the robot in simulation and real environment.], [Bachelor thesis in optimal coverage path planning for outdoor navigation.], [Implementation of an intelligent object-picking process for an autonomous trash-collecting robot.], [Setup of the CAN network for the driving system of the robot.]
   ),
-  tags: ("ROS2", "C++", "Python", "Navigation"),
+  tags: ("ROS2", "C++", "Python", "Navigation", "Behavior Trees") )
-)

 // #cvEntry(